HerbertDoerfler/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 Several OAuth patterns, called *flows* or *grant types*, are designed for different scenarios.
 The following two patterns are the most commonly implemented:

 - **Implicit flow**: Communication between the add-in and the online service is implemented with client-side JavaScript.
+This flow is commonly used in single-page applications (SPA).
 - **Authorization Code flow**: Communication is *server-to-server* between your add-in's web application and the online service.
 So, it is implemented with server-side code.

 The purpose of an OAuth flow is to secure the identity and authorization of the application.
 In the Authorization Code flow, you're provided a *client secret* that needs to be kept hidden.
-A Single Page Application (SPA) has no way to protect the secret, so we recommend that you use the Implicit flow in SPAs.
+An application that has no server-side backend, such as a Single Page Application (SPA), has no way to protect the secret, so we recommend that you use the Implicit flow in SPAs.

 You should be familiar with the pros and cons of the Implicit flow and the Authorization Code flow.
 For more infomation about these two flows, see [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) and [Implicit](https://tools.ietf.org/html/rfc6749#section-1.3.2).